vanzasetia/personal-website/src/blogs/simple.md

 No KISS, no KIS, no S. Just nothing.
 Empty.
 Blank.

-By the way, I may not need to write this blog post.
+By the way, I may not need to write this.
 I make things complicated.